-Helping Not-For-Profits (NFP) with the right software stack will streamline their accounting processes and save time and money.
+Helping Not-For-Profits (NFP) with the right technology stack will streamline their accounting processes and save time and money.
 Technology software or apps should include online accounting, receipt capture, cloud storage, and employee time tracking.

 How long is a piece of string?
 In response to the question, we often get ‘What do I need to streamline my business or my organisations’ processes.’
 With so much technology, software, and apps available these days, where do we begin or end listing options?
 We are here to help to find the best technology stack for your Not-For-Profit organisation.